ServerlessLife/lambda-live-debugger/README.md

 ![Architecture](./public/architecture.drawio.png)

-AWS keys generated on the cloud for Lambda are transferred to the local environment, so the code has the same permissions as it would executed on the cloud.
+AWS keys generated on the cloud for Lambda are transferred to the local environment, so the code has the same IAM permissions as it would executed on the cloud.
 There could be a difference in packaging, mainly regarding static files, which are probably in different locations.
 You can use additional environment variables to adjust the code:

 - `IS_LOCAL = true` = Lambda is executed locally
 - `LOCAL_PROJECT_DIR` = directory of the project